 19 Jul 2022 - 15 Aug 2022

-The artworks are now live across our four nations in towns and cities large and small and reaching millions of people over a four-week period: from Bournemouth to Belfast and Margate to Manchester, including Cardiff, Edinburgh, Glasgow and London.
+10 artworks were exhibited across our four nations in towns and cities large and small and reaching millions of people over a four-week period: from Bournemouth to Belfast and Margate to Manchester, including Cardiff, Edinburgh, Glasgow and London.

 Identity T-shirts Project with The Lads, Belfast | View Bio